The Persistence of Cultural Memory: Investigating Multimodal Iconicity in Diffusion Models: Introduction

-Although central to cultural interpretation, multimodal iconicity has received little systematic analysis.
-Emerging evidence indicates that aggressive memorization-mitigation strategies may diminish a model’s capacity to reproduce culturally iconic imagery~\cite{cetinic2022myth, van2025iconicity}.
-This gap is critical, as no quantitative methods currently exist to assess how TTI models represent and generate culturally iconic image–text pairs, a limitation with direct implications for ongoing legal and ethical debates surrounding generative~AI and intellectual property.
-We address this by examining how diffusion models respond when prompted solely with canonical titles, omitting artist names and explicit cues, to isolate their ability to grasp the underlying iconic reference.
-Our framework operationalizes multimodal iconicity as a measurable dimension of generation, enabling systematic differentiation between replication and culturally informed generalization.
+These examples highlight a setting in which instance-level memorization and culturally informed generalization are difficult to disentangle.
+Most existing work on memorization focuses on limiting a model’s ability to replicate training images.
+However, culturally iconic references introduce a different challenge: there are scenarios in which we expect the model to at least partially reproduce salient aspects of a representation, while still avoiding regurgitation due to copyright and ethical concerns.
+Existing evaluation metrics \cite{pizzi2022self, wang2024image} collapse these possibilities into a single notion of replication, making them poorly suited to assess how models engage with cultural memory.
+What is missing is a more nuanced evaluation of whether and how such associations are recognized and rendered.

+To address this gap, we introduce an evaluation framework for prompts invoking shared cultural references.
+Our approach disentangles two complementary aspects: whether a generation makes the intended cultural reference recognizable, and how that reference is visually realized.
+This distinction allows us to separate culturally grounded reinterpretation from closer forms of visual reuse.
+We formalize this perspective in the \textit{Cultural Reference Transformation (CRT)} metric, which captures the balance between recognizability and originality, and validate it against human judgments to ensure alignment with how people perceive cultural reference and visual reuse.

-In summary, our key contributions are: \begin{itemize}[leftmargin=*, itemsep=2pt] \item We introduce \emph{multimodal iconicity}, the culturally shared correspondence between text and image, as a new evaluation dimension for TTI diffusion models.
+In summary, our key contributions are: \begin{itemize}[leftmargin=*, itemsep=2pt] \item We introduce and formalize \emph{multimodal iconicity}, culturally grounded text–image associations, as a new evaluation dimension for TTI diffusion models.

-\item We develop a prompt-agnostic, systematic framework that disentangles \emph{recognition} (whether a model identifies a reference) from \emph{realization} (how it depicts it), providing quantitative metrics that capture cultural alignment, visual reuse, and transformation.
+\item We develop a evaluation framework that separates cultural reference \textit{recognition} from its \textit{realization}, distinguishing informed reinterpretation from direct replication, and validate both dimensions through human evaluation.

-\item We apply this framework to five diffusion models, four open-source (Stable Diffusion~2, XL, and 3~\cite{stabilityai2022sd21,podell2023sdxl,esser2024scaling}, Flux Schnell~\cite{fluxschnell}), and one proprietary (Imagen~4~\cite{imagen4}), evaluated on 767 Wikidata-derived cultural concepts~\cite{vrandevcic2014wikidata} encompassing both \textit{static} imagery (canonical works such as paintings or album covers) and \textit{dynamic} imagery (multi-instance media such as films or series).
+\item We apply this framework to five diffusion models, four open-source (Stable Diffusion~2, XL, and 3~\cite{stabilityai2022sd21,podell2023sdxl,esser2024scaling}, Flux Schnell~\cite{fluxschnell}), and one proprietary (Imagen~4~\cite{imagen4}), evaluated on 767 Wikidata-derived cultural concepts~\cite{vrandevcic2014wikidata} including both \textit{still} imagery (canonical works such as paintings or album covers) and \textit{moving} imagery (multi-instance media such as films or series).